Senior Business Analyst

 Tēnei tūranga – About the role

-As a trusted advisor we provide practical advice and guidance to both users and developers; we can ensure we are delivering business solutions which are more than just fit for purpose, tools to take the Ministry forward in its ability to deliver public services.
-The Group’s purpose is to enable and empower the functions of our core business through effective use of technology: the implementation of services and systems which strengthen the way our Ministry delivers services, delivers on the outcomes required by Government.
-We support the MBIE business areas as a team of specialist subject matter experts with in-depth domain knowledge, to optimise delivery across the business.
+The Corporate and Digital Shared Services group leads, connects and strengthens MBIE's core data and insights, digital and technology capabilities.
+Business Analysis provides practical advice and guidance to both users and developers; we can ensure we are delivering business solutions and tools to take the Ministry forward in its ability to deliver public services.
+Business Analysis’ purpose is to enable and empower the functions of our core business through effective use of technology: the implementation of services and systems which strengthen the way our Ministry delivers services, and delivers on the outcomes required by Government.
+We support MBIE business areas as a team of specialist subject matter experts with in-depth domain knowledge, to optimise delivery across the business.

 This is done by: